-This clinic is held on Monday and Thursdays.
-Thursdays.
+This clinic is held on a Tuesday and Thursday.
 Routine childhood immunisations against diphtheria, tetanus, whooping cough, polio, HIB, mumps, measles and rubella are given.

 Please note that if a child is accompanied by a guardian who is not a parent written consent must be provided by a parent for the child to receive immunisations.
 The health visitors may be contacted at the surgery for advice and will visit at home if necessary.

 We offer Chlamydia Screening to sexually active young men and women aged 15-23 at the surgery.
 Appointments can be made with the Nurse for this test.

 Diabetes is a common illness with a population prevalence of around 2.5%.
 Most patients with diabetes are looked after in general practice, sometimes jointly with the hospital service.
 The practice has a dedicated diabetic clinic each week that is nurse-led in consultation with a doctor.
 Patients are advised to attend at least once annually for a comprehensive review including checks on blood sugar, cholesterol, kidney function, eyes and foot care.

 If you require attention for diabetes you must make two bookings at the same time; firstly for blood tests and then for the diabetic clinic about 10 days later.

 The GP team are able to conduct medical assessments for insurance, driving, fitness to attend school etc. Please make a double appointment (i.e. 20 minutes).